uehaj/yaml-script/README.md

-# YAML sript
+# YAML script

-YAML script is a small programming langage whith syntax is based on YAML.
+YAML script is a small programming language with a syntax based on YAML.

 Sample code: